unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### Network Settings

 By default, Unraid tries to obtain an IP address from a DHCP server on your local network, usually provided by your router.
-On this page, you can configure a static IP address, set up bonding, bridging, or explore other options.
+On this page, you can configure a static IP address, set up %%bonding|nic-bonding%%, %%bridging|nic-bridging%%, or explore other options.
 While setting a static IP is recommended, it is not necessary to use Unraid.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![Network Settings](/img/settings-network.png)